I made us this homemade honey whiskey barbecue sauce. Slather it on your next barbecued ribs or chicken, you’ll love it! So delicious!

 And have them join the onions in the pot.

 Add in the 3/4 cup of Honey Whiskey which you should be able to find at your local super market… but if you can’t, buy the whisky bourbon variety.
-It’s all good in the hood… bourbon whiskey can totally be substituted in this recipe.
+It’s all good!
+Bourbon whiskey can totally be substituted in this recipe.

-Meanwhile add the two cups of homemade ketchup.
+Meanwhile add the 2 cups of homemade ketchup.

-Then measure and add in the brown sugar.
+Then measure and add in 1/2 cup dark brown sugar.

-Then add a teaspoon (up to 1 tablespoon) of Frank’s Red Hot or any hot sauce you fancy.
+Then add 1 teaspoon (up to 1 tablespoon) of Frank’s Red Hot or any hot sauce you fancy.

 Lastly add in a 1/2 teaspoon kosher salt and black pepper.